RN to BSN

-**Equivalent to Growth and Development in the VCCS (transfers in as nursing advanced standing credits instead of social science credits).
-See below for suggestions.
+*Equivalent to Growth and Development in the VCCS (transfers in as nursing advanced standing credits instead of social science credits).
+See the Transfer of Credit section on this page for suggestions.

 Transfer of Credit

-Click here for information about transferring credit.
-Questions regarding acceptability of specific courses for transfer should be referred to the School's Office of Admissions and Student Services.
-Prospective applicants are encouraged to meet with the School of Nursing admissions counselor to discuss how their prior credits would apply to the University’s general education requirements.
+Please see the UVA Undergraduate Record for information about transferring credit.
+Questions regarding acceptability of specific courses for transfer should be referred to the School of Nursing's Office of Admissions and Student Services.
+Prospective applicants are strongly encouraged to meet with a School of Nursing admissions counselor (contact Kim Dieber) to discuss how their prior credits would apply to the University’s general education requirements.
 View the UVA Transfer Credit Analyzer.
-Equivalent courses for health assessment, lifespan development, pharmacology, and anatomy and physiology are listed below.

 Lifespan Development or Developmental Psychology